-When you produce online content for your website, blog, social media or other outlet, the moment you publish the content, you own it.
+When you produce online content for your website, blog, social media or another outlet, the moment you publish the content, you own it.
 Thank goodness for Copyright Protections.

-That ownership applies to any kind of content posted online, whether it’s a blog post, photograph, infographic, video or other type of online post.
+That ownership applies to any content posted online, whether it’s a blog post, photograph, infographic, video or another type of online post.

 Protecting your online content is made possible through the U.S. Digital Millennium Copyright Act (DMCA), which protects website owners and publishers and their content from illegal use by others.